 You will be require notify the Agency if you intend to operate a major hazard facility.
-A premises is classified as a major hazard facility if it stores, handles or processes quantities of substances specified in Schedule 1 that exceed the specified threshold quantity, or if you intend to do so.
+A premises is classified as a major hazard facility if it stores, handles or processes quantities of specified dangerous goods that exceed the specified threshold quantity, or if you intend to do so.
 Premises that have or intend to have quantities of Schedule 1 substances more than the critical quantity (10 percent of the threshold quantity) are required to notify the Agency.

 A premises is also classified as a major hazard facility if a major incident could occur at the premises.
 A major incident is an incident that causes serious harm to people, property or the environment.